clarkfennell/star-wars-tech-test/README.md

 ###### <ins>_If I had more time_</ins> ######
 - I would've tested the pagination more thoroughly.
 I had to use an input text with a maxlength attribute to make sure it would not overflow if too much is typed into it.
 - I would have liked to have done some more styling inline with the movie franchise
+- I would have liked to have added a numbering system, or looked at the layout for a better ordering when sorting the results